 - Key Account Manager in a large translation agency

-The Localization Management specialization contains a rigorous analytical MBA core course program (28 units), additional courses in a business functional sequence (6 credits), a solid foundation of required courses in localization management (18 units) and 12 units of language courses.
+The Localization Management specialization contains a rigorous analytical MBA core course program (28 units), additional advanced business courses (9 credits), a solid foundation of required courses in localization management (14 units) and 12 units of language courses.
 If the student meets the language requirements, 12 units of elective courses will take their place.

 Required Localization Courses (2 Credits Each)